Tea Exporters Association Sri Lanka

 The initiation of TEA has several objectives such as,

-- The intention of providing a level playing field in the export trade
+- Provide a level playing field in the tea export trade.

-- Working towards a situation where all teas produced are compulsorily sold through the approved channel
+- Ensure that all teas produced in Sri Lanka are sold through approved channels.

 Thus, TEA is committed to ensure that the tea trade remain consistent in its quality and every exporter will have a share of voice while fulfilling the need to regulate the industry.
 We have recently established a T.E.A.
 Secretariat and are focussing to actively contribute to the national economic growth on behalf of the entire tea industry comprising of the small holder growers, producers, manufacturers, the factory owners and the brokers.